pauler285/pauler285.github.io/_posts/2023-09-06-aws-sdk-for-sap-abap.md

     - Right click on: "SSL client SSL Client (Standard)
     - Click on "Create" and confirm default values
     - Import Amazon Root Certs as described
-    - Dont forget to click "Save" to persist settings
+    - Don't forget to click "Save" to persist settings

 - "2.
 ABAP SDK Installation"
     - As AWS SDK for SAP ABAP is already generally available we do not need to request access to it anymore